The 2025 Typhoon Display Team

 Information Communication Technology (ICT) Technicians play a pivotal role in setting up, operating, and maintaining the vital Ground Support System (GSS) essential for continued maintenance of the Typhoon aircraft away from its main operating base.
 This is achieved by empowering Mechanical, Avionic and Weapons trades with the ICT capability to diagnose the critical engineering data produced by the aircraft's advanced computer systems.

-The GSS Team may not always be seen at Air Shows but without their expertise, Flight Lieutenant Brighty, the Typhoon aircraft and the team would simply not be able to operate across the UK & Europe in 2023.
+The GSS Team may not always be seen at Air Shows but without their expertise, Sqn Ldr Shawyer, the Typhoon aircraft and the team would simply not be able to operate across the UK, Europe and Turkey in 2025.